 Reportedly fussier than many plants about climate, Laburnum × watereri is a Goldilocks of the plant world — and not just in appearance!
 It is said to grow best in the rather narrow range of planting zones 5-7.
 Just like Goldilocks in the fairy tale, they don't like it too cold, but they don't like it too hot, either.
 They require a climate that is "just right," especially if you demand an optimal floral display (see below under Problems).

 Sun and Soil Requirements for Golden Chain Trees:

-Laburnum x watereri prefers partial sun (although mine has done well in full sun).
+Laburnum x watereri prefers partial sun (although some grow well in full sun).
 Laburnums are susceptible to sun scald and their branches may suffer some damage during challenging winters.
 Consequently, they benefit from being grown in a sheltered location.
 They often thrive when planted in a nook (off of a patio, say).

 Care for Laburnum × Watereri:

-Blight, canker and leaf spot are said to be potential diseases to keep an eye out for with Laburnum × watereri (although my own specimen has suffered from none of these).
+Blight, canker and leaf spot are said to be potential diseases to keep an eye out for with Laburnum × watereri.
 Spray for aphids and mealybugs as needed.

 Young specimens require staking, as the trunks are quite floppy.
 The young branches are also weak.
-I tend to prune off some of the more awkwardly situated ones after the blooming season, as a preventive measure against winter damage.
+It’s a good idea to prune off some of the more awkwardly situated ones after the blooming season, as a preventive measure against winter damage.

 Unfortunately, the flowers are relatively short-lived.
 In moderately cool weather, blooms may last 2-3 weeks.
 In warm weather (especially in a full-sun location), the blooms last less than that; and even if they don't drop off, their bright gold color will fade to yellow.